Code-Institute-Submissions/kreilly86-coffee_collect_NovResub/README.md

 - Click on resources tab in Heroku, and add-ons and select Heroku Postgres

-- Click Settings tab and select reveal Config Vars
+- Click Settings tab and select reveal Config Vars which will show the DATABASE_URL

 - Copy DATABASE_URL value to env.py file, and also create a SECRET_KEY here which is added as a key and value in confing vars on Heroku.